software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 3
 >
+> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "user register" and "user sign in"
+> 2. Create an issue for each _user story_.
+Add a label "user story" and the user story's label for each issue.
+Add the issues to the Product Backlog project and move them to the "In Sprint" column

+{: .important-title }

+> Exercise 4
+>
 > Make sure that all task related issues that have been completed during the Sprint 2 are _closed_ and their _status is "Done"_ in the Sprint 2 Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
 > If you didn't manage to implement all user stories during Sprint 2, move the task related issues of the unfinished user stories to the Sprint 3 Backlog project.

 {: .important-title }

-> Exercise 4
+> Exercise 5
 >
-> Come up with tasks for the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
+> Come up with tasks for the first user story, "As an anonymous user I want to register an account so that I can manage my personal reading recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 12 to get an idea what the implementation could look like and the [Authentication](#authentication) section for the technical details.
+Take a look at the exercise 11 to get an idea what the implementation could look like and the [Authentication](#authentication) section for the technical details.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 3 Backlog project.

 {: .important-title }

-> Exercise 5
+> Exercise 6
 >
-> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "user register" and "user sign in"
+> Come up with tasks for the second user story, "As an anonymous user I want to sign in so that I can manage my personal reading recommendations".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 13 to get tips for the implementation and the [Authentication](#authentication) section for the technical details.
+>
-> 2. Create an issue for each _user story_.
-Add a label "user story" and the user story's label for each issue.
-Add the issues to the Product Backlog project and move them to the "In Sprint" column.
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 3 Backlog project.

+{: .important-title }

+> Exercise 7
+>
+> Come up with tasks for the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 14 to get tips for the implementation and the [Authentication](#authentication) section for the technical details.
+>
-> 3. Create an issue for each _tasks_ of the _first four user stories_.
-If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
-Add a label "task" and the task related user story's label for each issue.
-Add the issues to the Sprint 3 Backlog project and move them to the "Todo" column.
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 3 Backlog project.

 ## Testing